 In the absence of new C inputs, the chemical diversity of DOC tends to decrease over time (Mentges et al., 2017) suggesting the sequential turnover, metabolization, and mineralization of DOC by microbial communities reduces its chemical reactivity.

 Complicating this puzzle is the fact that microbial community composition both influences and is shaped by soil properties (Fierer et al., 2016; Fierer and Jackson, 2006; Hall et al., 2018).
 For example, microbial communities with access to high-quality substrates (i.e. nitrogen-rich plant materials, root exudates) divert energy toward producing biomass (Liang et al., 2017a).
-Byproducts of their metabolism—enzymes, necromass, cellular debris, and exometabolites—can stabilize on soil mineral surfaces (Kaiser and Kalbitz, 2012) to form mineral-associated organic matter (MAOM) (Cotrufo et al., 2013), a key cfcfjgg which can contribute to soil C retention (Lehmann et al., 2008; Miltner et al., 2012).
+Byproducts of their metabolism—enzymes, necromass, cellular debris, and exometabolites—can stabilize on soil mineral surfaces (Kaiser and Kalbitz, 2012) to form mineral-associated organic matter (MAOM) (Cotrufo et al., 2013), a key process which can contribute to soil C retention (Lehmann et al., 2008; Miltner et al., 2012).

 Triangulating soil biogeochemical properties, microbial community composition, and metabolite profiles, is critical for improving process-based predictive models of soil C cycling.
 Here, we propose developing a new conceptual framework—explicitly representing microbial community and exometabolome diversity—to improve our understanding of mechanisms governing SOC formation and persistence.

-We will leverage multivariate statistical approaches and machine-learning to evaluate how microbial community and metabolite assembly processes influence ecosystem function (Woolf and Lehmann, 2019).
+We will leverage multivariate statistical approaches and machine-learning to evaluate how microbial community and metabolite assemblage influence ecosystem function (Woolf and Lehmann, 2019).
 With this modeling flexibility, we can evaluate how microbial community composition influences SOC persistence and select empirically defined community traits that should be incorporated in global climate models.
 We will critically evaluate the following question: How do interactions among soil biogeochemical properties, microbial community structure, and metabolite composition, govern C-sequestration potentials across ecosystems?

 There are thought two primary modes of SOC stabilization that interactively govern the fate of new C inputs, specifically, whether those resources are mineralized to CO2 or retained belowground.
 The first include abiotic factors, such as climate, soil pedology, and physicochemical properties that facilitate C occlusion in aggregates or the availability of adsorption sites on mineral surfaces.
 The second mode is biotic, and includes the genomic diversity of the microbial community, their functional traits, and their communal metabolic efficiency.